eCook Meal

 RAITA & SAMBAL

-Place the grated cucumber in a clean tea towel.
+Place the grated Cucumber in a clean tea towel.
 Close up tightly and squeeze out as much liquid as possible.
 Place the drained cucumber in a bowl with the coconut yoghurt and seasoning.
 Mix until fully combined.
 In a separate bowl, combine the diced tomato, ½ the diced onion, ½ the chopped coriander, a drizzle of oil, and seasoning.

 IT’S MY PARTY AND I’LL FRY IF I WANT TO